cvxgrp/cvxbson/README.md

 We have also implemented the same functionality in for json files but would advise against using it.
 It is much slower and less efficient.

-You may want to avoid the path via files.
+You may want to avoid the explicit construction of files.
 It is possible to work directly with bson strings.
 We provide methods for that, too.

 ## Poetry